 How can you get parental responsibility for a child?

-For children born after 1 December 2003 where the parents were not and have not been married, it is possible to re-register the child’s birth to add the father’s name to the birth certificate.
+Where the parents were not and have not been married, it is possible to re-register the child’s birth to add the father’s name to the birth certificate.
 This gives the father parental responsibility.

 Parental responsibility can also be granted to a father by written agreement with the child’s mother.
 A parental responsibility agreement is a legal document that must be signed and witnessed by a court officer.
 To be effective, it must also be filed at the Principal Registry of the Family Division (the main family court in London).
 A step-parent can also acquire parental responsibility by agreement.